-When it comes to horse riding there’s a wide range of different equine sports, disciplines and activities but as a rule, they will fall into one of two riding styles, Western or English and while you can learn both most people will choose to stick to one or the other.
+When it comes to horse riding there’s a wide range of different equine sports, disciplines, and activities but as a rule, they will fall into one of two riding styles, Western or English, and while you can learn both most people will choose to stick to one or the other.
 Which style you opt for is down to personal preference but if you’re not sure what the differences are or which one might suit you best then this article will help.
 To some extent, though the style you opt for is, in part, determined by the country you live in, for example, Western is more popular in North America whereas English is more popular in most European countries.
 That doesn’t mean that you can’t learn to ride English if you live in North America or ride Western if you live in England.

+What’s the difference between Western and English riding?
 At first glance, the most obvious difference between Western and English riding is the tack, and in particular the saddle, a Western saddle is much bigger and heavier than an English saddle.

 Differences between Western and English Tack

 At first glance, you might think that there are a lot of similarities between a Western and English saddle and while they may look alike they are very different.
-Yes, of course, they both have a seat, skirt, stirrups, a pommel, cantle and a gullet but that’s where their resemblances end.
+Yes, of course, they both have a seat, skirt, stirrups, a pommel, cantle, and a gullet but that’s where their resemblances end.

-Western saddles are heavy saddles that were purposely developed to meet the needs of ranchers who not only spent long hours in the saddle but also needed a saddle they could securely rope a cow too.
+Western saddles are heavy saddles that were purposely developed to meet the needs of ranchers who not only spent long hours in the saddle but also needed a saddle they could securely rope a cow to.
 This has resulted in a saddle that distributes the weight more evenly along the horse’s back and also has a deeper seat to help the rider sit lower with their legs being more relaxed.
 While it will vary in size, depending on the style and purpose of the saddle, Western saddles also have a horn that can be used to anchor a rope to when working with cattle, or for the rider to hold onto when in fast turns.

 English saddles, on the other hand, are far more traditional and lighter than Western saddles.
 The original English saddle, which is still used at the Spanish Riding School in Vienna, was actually not that dissimilar to the Western saddle but today’s English saddle can be traced back to the early 18th century.
 At this time fox hunting was extremely popular in England and Ireland which meant there was a need for a much lighter saddle that would be comfortable at speed, but more importantly over fences.
 Riders would often lean back as they went over fences which meant the saddle needed to have a much lower cantle.
 Since that time the saddle has evolved to give both the horse and the rider the best possible experience.